Entity Selection via Collections#

 elems = hm.Collection(model, ent.Element, hm.Collection(m, ent.Component, [1,2]))

-Alternatively, a list of entity objects can be defined and passed as an argument:
+Alternatively, a list of entity objects can be passed as a single argument:

 The following filters allow selecting entities based on their position in space by prescribing a geometrical primitive: